MP Estate Planning UK

 Seeking Professional Assistance

-• Expert knowledge of estate planning laws and regulations.
+• Expert knowledge of English and Welsh trust law, IHT rules, and care fee regulations.

-• Personalized advice tailored to your specific circumstances.
+• Personalised advice tailored to your specific family circumstances and assets.

-By working with a professional, you can have peace of mind knowing that your estate plan is robust and effective.
-Remember, creating documents is just the starting point; ensuring that every asset is properly titled or coordinated to work with your plan is what truly protects your family.
+By working with a specialist, you can have genuine peace of mind knowing that your estate plan is robust and effective.
+Remember, creating documents is just the starting point; ensuring that every asset is properly titled, transferred, or coordinated to work with your plan is what truly protects your family.
+Not losing the family money provides the greatest peace of mind above all else.

 Common Mistakes in Estate Planning

 When it comes to estate planning, it’s not just about having a will; it’s about avoiding common pitfalls that can lead to financial and emotional distress for your loved ones.
-Many individuals believe that a simple will is enough to protect their family, but this is a misconception.
-Estate planning involves a comprehensive approach to managing your assets and ensuring that your wishes are respected.
+Many people believe that a simple will is enough to protect their family, but this is a misconception that can prove very costly.
+Estate planning requires a comprehensive approach to managing your assets and ensuring that your wishes are respected — and your family is protected from real-world threats.

 Neglecting Beneficiary Designations

 One of the most common mistakes in estate planning is neglecting to review and update beneficiary designations.
-This oversight can lead to unintended consequences, such as an ex-spouse or someone who has passed away receiving your assets.
-It’s crucial to regularly review beneficiary designations for all relevant accounts, including pensions, life insurance policies, and investments.
+This oversight can lead to unintended consequences, such as an ex-spouse or someone who has passed away being entitled to receive your assets.
+It’s crucial to regularly review beneficiary designations for all relevant accounts, including pensions, life insurance policies, and investment accounts — because these assets pass outside your will, directly to whoever is named on the nomination form.

-For example, if you have a life insurance policy and haven’t updated the beneficiary designation since your divorce, your ex-spouse might still be entitled to the policy’s payout.
+For example, if you have a life insurance policy and haven’t updated the beneficiary designation since your divorce, your ex-spouse might still be entitled to the policy’s payout — regardless of what your will says.
 To avoid such scenarios, we recommend reviewing beneficiary designations during significant life events or at least once every few years.
+Better still, placing life insurance into a trust ensures the payout goes exactly where you intend, avoids the 40% IHT charge on your estate, and bypasses probate delays entirely.
+A Life Insurance Trust is typically free to set up.

 Account TypeBeneficiary DesignationLast Updated